Walter Baldwin Spencer: Clashes with Carl Strehlow

 From 1912 to 1922, Spencer attempted to shut down Strehlow's Hermannsburg Mission.
 In his 1913 report as Special Commissioner and Chief Protector, Spencer proposed taking all Aboriginal children away from their parents and setting up reserves where the children would be denied any contact with their parents, be prevented from speaking their languages and made incapable of living in the bush.
 While recognising that "this will undoubtedly be a difficult matter to accomplish and will involve some amount of hardship so far as the parents are concerned", Spencer justified it on the grounds that "once the children have grown to a certain age and have become accustomed to camp life with its degrading environment and endless roaming about in the bush, it is almost useless to try and reclaim them".
 So he thought it essential to take them away, for "then they will gradually lose the longing for a nomad life and will in fact become incapable of securing their living in the bush".
 He was particularly keen to make sure that "half-caste" children had no contact with camp life.
 Hermannsburg was to be taken away from the Lutherans and "serve as a reserve for the remnants of the southern central tribes where they can, under proper and competent control, be trained to habits of industry".
 However, when the Administrator of the Northern Territory, John A. Gilruth, came down from Darwin in 1913 to see whether these negative reports were true, he was impressed with what he saw and decided that the Strehlows and the mission should remain.

-Further travels

-Spencer paid two more visits to the centre of Australia, one in 1923 with Dr Leonard Keith Ward, the government geologist of South Australia, and the other in 1926.
-These visits enabled Spencer to revise his earlier researches and consider on the spot various opposing theories that had been brought forward.
-His The Arunta: a Study of a Stone Age People (1927), revisits and reaffirms his earlier conclusions; Gillen's name as joint author appeared on the title-page though he had died 15 years before.
-Wanderings in Wild Australia, published a year later and slightly more popular in form, completes the list of his books.
-A list of his other published writings will be found in Spencer's Last Journey (1931).
-Spencer went to London in 1927 to see these books through the press.
-Ten years before he had said that he realised he was not getting younger and must regard his field work as finished.
-In February 1929, however, in his sixty-ninth year, he travelled in a cargo boat to Magallanes and then went in a little schooner to Ushuaia at the south of Tierra del Fuego.